Women to power Sri Lanka's mangrove conservation plan

 Defense Secretary B.M.U.D.
 Basnayake told Silverstein the national armed forces could help with replanting efforts.

-Sudeesa’s Wickramasinghe said the programme’s success would depend on how far local communities buy into it.
+Sudeesa’s Wickramasinghe said the program’s success would depend on how far local communities buy into it.

 “We have to make them understand the mangroves are a boost to their lives and their incomes,” he added.